 Letting your feelings speak to you to tell you what’s happening with you is healthy fare.
 Letting your brain give you hints and straight answers about your state of mind and about your physical well-being is all a part of maintaining balance, vigor and vitality.

-Our fear of what we might hear or discover is only present when we’re trying to control how we will look to those around us – trying to control outcomes so as not to be humiliated.
+Our fear of what we might hear or discover is only present when we’re trying to control how we will look to those around us – trying to control outcomes so as not to be embarrassed or humiliated.

 Delighting in the surprise and wonder of discovery, knowing that we are the only ones who truly matter in our growth and discovery, is another possible way of looking at what we might have, in the past, feared.